-The primary idea of Windows Information Protection is to not only protect the corporate data on the employee devices but also to bifurcate the corporate data and the personal data on the employee devices and selectively apply data protection policies for the corporate data.
+The primary idea of WIP is to not only protect the corporate data on the employee devices but also to bifurcate the corporate data and the personal data on the employee devices and selectively apply data protection policies for the corporate data.
 This ensures that while the corporate data is protected upholding the enterprise’s security posture, the employee’s personal data is unimpacted.

-Windows Information Protection adds a corporate tag or identity to the corporate data on the employee devices and automatically encrypts the data when it is downloaded, saved or obtained from the pre-defined corporate sources.
-These sources include corporate apps, corporate network and protected corporate domains.
-Any data flowing in from these sources is encrypted using Windows Information Protection.
-IT administrators can define the Windows Information Protection policy and prevent copying of the corporate data and pasting it in the personal apps/data.
+WIP adds a corporate tag or identity to the corporate data on the employee devices and automatically encrypts the data when it is downloaded, saved, or obtained from the pre-defined corporate sources.
+These sources include corporate apps, corporate networks, and protected corporate domains.
+Any data flowing in from these sources is encrypted using WIP.
+IT administrators can define the WIP policy and prevent copying of the corporate data and pasting it in the personal apps/data.
 The corporate data files can only be accessed via protected apps and cannot be accessed from unprotected apps.

-Personal data of the employee remains undeterred and unimpacted with the application of the Windows Information Protection policy.
-When the organizations disable Windows Information Protection policy on the retired devices or devices of employees that are no longer associated with the organization, the personal data remains as is.
+Personal data of the employee remains undeterred and unimpacted with the application of the Windows Information Protection (WIP) policy.
+When the organizations disable the WIP policy on the retired devices or devices of employees that are no longer associated with the organization, the personal data remains as is.
 Even when a remote wipe-off is performed on these devices using an MDM, the personal data is intact.
-This is one of the main pros of windows information protection.
+This is one of the main pros of WIP.

 Enlightened applications Vs Unenlightened applications

-We need to understand the two basic types of app and its terminology used in accordance with Windows Information Protection.
-The two types of commonly referred apps with respect to Windows Information Protection are- Enlightened applications and Unenlightened applications.
+We need to understand the two basic types of apps and their terminology used in accordance with Windows Information Protection.
+The two types of commonly referred apps with respect to WIP are- Enlightened applications and Unenlightened applications.

 These are the apps running on the devices in the enterprise context.
 These are not personal apps enabled by the employee and have to be allowed by the IT admins.
 These apps are also known as corporate apps or enterprise apps.